-The Internet offers a wealth of information relevant to senior citizens.
+The following are non-profit agencies or organizations that offer computer training for older adults or other computer-related services free to qualifying individuals or organizations.
+For-profit organizations also offer services.
+The Internet offers a wealth of information relevant to older adults.
 Internet classes teach computer users how to browse for subjects that interest them.

 Office on Aging